Home » Computer Guides » Computer Tech Guides » What Are Kilobytes, Megabytes, Gigabytes And Terabytes?

 The word byte is a contraction of the words “by eight”.
 If you say “by eight” quickly enough you can just about get it to sound like byte.

-The letter “y” was substituted for the letter “i” to differentiate Byte From Bite.
+The letter “y” was substituted for the letter “i” to differentiate a Byte from a Bite.

 Bits and bytes are incredibly small amounts of data.
-To get anything meaningful you’ll need thousands, millions or even billions of bytes.
+To get anything meaningful you’d need thousands, millions or even billions of bytes.
 And that presents a problem.
 The numbers become huge.

 In the metric system, when you get to a thousand you add the word “kilo”.
 So 1000 metres becomes 1 kilometre.